dbierer/php-iii-jan-2019/README.md

 ## TODO
 * Find a better example of delegating generator
-* Pull anon class examples into this repo
+* Pull examples of doubly links list into the repo
+* Pull example of priorityQueue into the repo

 ## Homework
 * For Wed 9 Jan 2019